Sadat41/Classic-Float-Search/README.md

 - **Smooth Performance** - Optimized to prevent lag and stuttering
 - **Smart Suggestions** - Real CSFloat item database with images
 - **Keyboard Support** - Press Enter to search, click suggestions to select
-- **Visual Indicator** - Orange border shows the extension is active

 ### What Gets Hidden